UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     =========================== 3 passed in 0.02 seconds ===========================

 Whoo Hoo!
 All tests pass!
-But wait, there's more -- comprehensive testing is difficult -- we tested that you could initialize the elemnt with one piece of content, and then add another.
+But wait, there's more -- comprehensive testing is difficult -- we tested that you could initialize the element with one piece of content, and then add another.
 But what if you initialized it with nothing, and then added some?
 Uncomment the next test: ``test_render_element2`` -- and see what you get.

 This is what I got with my code::